dideler/ann-vs-knn/src/README.txt

 -p
   Flag for writing results to files that are ready to be plotted with gnuplot.
   Optional tag.
 Does not accept arguments.
   Default is not set.

+-o
+  Flag for program output.
+Displays things such as accuracy of each epoch.
+  Redundant to enable if you are also printing to file with -p tag.
+  Useful to enable when doing multiple runs, to not clutter stdout.
+  Optional tag.
+Does not accept arguments.
+  Default is not set.